UniBwM-IFS-AILab/REAP/README.md

 * * *

 #### Setting up the Action Server
 The **Action Server** is based on the ["ROS 2 Offboard Control Example"](https://docs.px4.io/v1.13/en/ros/ros2_offboard_control.html) in the official PX4 documentation.
-If you want to make use of GPS-based drone waypoints and read out the state of battery charge, you first have to enable relevant messages by editing the file `urtps_bridge_topics.yaml` both in the PX4-Autopilot and the *px4_ros_com* package.
+If you want to make use of GPS-based drone waypoints and read out the state of battery charge, you first have to enable relevant message types by editing the file `urtps_bridge_topics.yaml` both in the PX4-Autopilot and the *px4_ros_com* package.
 It works as described in the "Requirements" section of the ROS 2 Offboard Control Example, but with the additional message types `battery_status` and `vehicle_global_position`.
 Just append the following lines at the end of the `urtps_bridge_topics.yaml` files:

 ```
   - msg:     battery_status